BradenDKelly/Molsim_workflow/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/Molsim/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/Molsim/branch/master)

 Simple workflow for atomistic simulations.
+Currently this is only useful for serial simulations.
+In particular, it is set up to easily perform alchemical free energy calculations, but, it performs the lambda windows in series.
+Alas, it is designed to run on my spare computer while I do more important and novel research.

 ### Copyright